 Are You Bleeding?

 Is there any blood in your mouth?
 Can you pinpoint the place that it’s occurring?
 Biting down on gauze in the affected area can help stop your mouth from bleeding.
-If it doesn’t stop, you’re definitely in what is a dental emergency territory.
-You may need to go to the emergency room over the emergency dentist if it’s particularly bad.
+If it doesn’t stop, your condition would definitely qualify as a dental emergency.
+You may need to go to the emergency room or an emergency dentist at our Lovett Dental Piney Point office.
+If you are unsure what to do, call us immediately at 832.430.7364, and our team can help talk you through it.

 What Other Symptoms Do You Have?